Lukas-Netz/se-rwth.github.io/_pages/activities.md

 <script async defer crossorigin="anonymous" src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v13.0" nonce="ONzBuiDK"></script>

-We'd like to invite you to dive into the activities of our group.
-Of course our [publications](/publications) are also interesting.
+We'd like to invite you to dive into the activities of our group. and some of their organizational and digital outcomes Of course our [publications](/publications) are the most interesting results (and thus presented separately).
-The links collected below will provide you with interesting and helpful information.
+The links collected below present interesting and helpful information.
 Occasionally news are published via [Twitter](https://twitter.com/SE_RWTH) and [Facebook](https://www.facebook.com/SoftwareEngineering.RWTH/?pnref=story).